-For each rotational direction the user can define a moment that is applied to the assigned entities.
+For each rotational direction the user can define a moment (torque) that is applied to the assigned entities.
 The input methods and possible dependencies are the same as for the forces.

 This property defines if the applied associated entities (edges or faces) may deform or if they are assumed to be rigid.

-If the setting undeformable is selected the entity behaves like a rigid part.
+When set to Undeformable, the entity behaves like a rigid part.
 The connection of the point and the entities is a multi-point constraint which blocks all relative displacements between the affected nodes.

 If the deformable option is used and the number of nodes of the assigned entities is large (>1000), it is advised to use either the MUMPS or PETSC solver instead of Multfront since the performance of Multfront is not optimal for this kind of equations.

 Please refer to the following validation case for more information: